Time-Tested Partnerships: Top Longest Contracts With NBA Team Sponsors

 Still, there are plenty of rules that can stand in the way.
 For example, the NBA can set rules on which businesses can sponsor a team.
 Up until recently, gambling was not allowed at all near any NBA.
 But, there is so much money in the casino business that the NBA is caving in.
 The Capital One Arena in Washington DC is a great example.
 It already hosts the Washington Wizards and an in-house sportsbook.

 If casinos sponsor NBA teams, the methods of conversion are sure to change.
-Instead of Kiss Cams and T-shirts, we will see casino bonus ads and other gambling incentives.
+Instead of Kiss Cams and T-shirts, and other gambling incentives.
 That will forever change the NBA and how we see it.
 Something similar has happened with other sports, such as soccer.
 Players there already have online sports betting and casino ads on jerseys.

 Prime Examples of Long-Standing NBA Sponsorships